johndehavilland/mainblog/content/posts/2026-04-22-image-gen-with-open-ai.md

 ## Just for fun
 It can even generate comic strips for you in the style of your choosing.
 Here I took a fun interaction I had with my daughter and turned it into a memory I could frame - kid's sometimes say the best things.

 {{< figure src="/images/fun-comic.png" caption="Prompt: I want to create a 3 pane comic panel in the style of calvin & hobbes based on a fun story between my and my daughter.
-We were walking in a quaint town and she said "Hey Dad", "Did you know that Jesus died playing lacrosse"..."a boy in my class told me that"" >}}
+We were walking in a quaint town and she said Hey Dad, Did you know that Jesus died playing lacrosse...a boy in my class told me that" >}}